GrunCrow/BIRDeep_BirdSongDetector_NeuralNetworks/README.md

 ### Citation

-If you use this repository, please cite the preprint:
+If you use this repository, please cite the manuscript:

 ```bibtex
 @article{marquez2025bird,